viamrobotics/docs/docs/program/run.md

 ## Run Code Remotely

 Most of the time, as long as both you and your robot are connected to the internet, you will want to upload code to your robot remotely.
-The advantage of this method is that your robot and your computer do not have to be connected to the same WAN/LAN to issue control commands, as your robot receives operation requests from your client program over the cloud.
+The advantage of this method is that your robot and your computer do not have to be connected to the same WAN/LAN to issue control commands.

 As long as you are connecting to your robot through an external signaling address, you can remotely control your robot from anywhere in the world.
 After editing your code to include your robot's [authentication credentials](#authentication), run a command to execute the program in the terminal of a machine with the appropriate programming language and Viam SDK installed: